 Sacramento history and California tourism

-Millions of people come to California every year to visit places like San Francisco and Lake Tahoe, enjoy San Diego vacation rentals on the beach or the sunny California coast, explore the mighty Redwoods, or hike and play in Yosemite.
+Millions of people come to California every year to visit places like San Francisco and Lake Tahoe, San Diego beaches on the sunny California coast, explore the mighty Redwoods, or hike and play in Yosemite.
 With places like this, why does history matter?

 I didn’t care much for history until I started to travel.
 That’s when I realized it made places come alive.
 History helps you understand and appreciate what you are seeing.
 While the sites and attractions may be the masterpiece, history is the paint brush which adds strokes of color with vibrant splashes of green, blue, red, and yellow to make the masterpiece come alive.
 Without history, you can’t appreciate this masterpiece with all of your senses.
 As a young child, I didn’t appreciate the full beauty of art – or history.